Rankings

 PGA Tour Champions Players

-Stewart Cink, who did not play the Principal Charity Classic, remains in the top spot in the Power Performance Rankings.
+Stewart Cink remains in the top spot in the Power Performance Rankings.

 Rankings are based on 12-month performances of Champions Tour players.
 When a tournament is played, the previous year’s results are dropped.
 Losing a high finish, dropping a low finish, adding a new high finish or a new low finish affects standings.
 Players must have a minimum number of points to be included in the rankings, but all players are tracked.